Is Premarital Counseling Necessary?

 - A greater awareness of the areas of your relationship that are already very strong and others that may need some more work

-Couples who decide to forego premarital counseling can still go on to have a fulfilled married life and couples who participate in it can still end up divorced.
-However, there's no denying that it offers many benefits to couples in terms of ensuring they're fully prepared to make a lifelong commitment to each other.
+Couples who decide to forego premarital counseling can still go on to have a fulfilled married life, and couples who participate in it can still get divorced.
+However, there's no denying that premarital counseling can offer many benefits to couples in terms of ensuring they're fully prepared to make a lifelong commitment to each other.

 Does everyone do premarital counseling?